Chart Color Schemes

 Age

-Willoughby's median age exceeds the national pattern
+Willoughby's population is slightly older than the national pattern